 Step aside peanut butter!
-These nuts and seeds came straight from the squirrel and they make the best roasted seed and nut butter.
+These nuts and seeds came straight from the squirrel, and they make the best seed and nut butter.

 Natural, homemade nut and seed butter is better than anything you can buy in the store.
 This creamy spread will have the squirrels envious.